 Surgery is not recommended if you:

-- Have not tried nonsurgical
+- Have not tried nonsurgical treatment.

 - Have other health problems that make surgery dangerous.
 If you have diabetes, neuromuscular disorders, or circulatory problems that limit blood flow to your feet, discuss the risks of surgery with your doctor.
 Such conditions increase the chance of complications after surgery.

 - Have unrealistic expectations about the results of surgery (such as being able to wear any kind of shoe).

 Athletes, children, and people with certain health problems are generally advised to take a conservative, nonsurgical approach when considering bunion treatment.

 What to think about